lemokami/Python/README.md

     print("Hello world!!!")
 ```

-**print( )** -> The print( ) function prints the specified
+>**print( )** : The print( ) function prints the specified
- message on the screen or the output device.The message can be string or any object wich will be converted to string on excution
+ message on the screen or the output device.The message can be of string type or else it will be converted to a string on printing